The Future for Lawyers: Opportunities and Challenges

 With change comes opportunity – an opportunity to ‘redesign’ the delivery of legal services using technology (particularly AI), new processes, project management, outsourcing, and by increasing the collaboration of teams (lawyers and legal support staff) across firms and law departments.

-The is an opportunity for lawyers to accelerate their careers by having more junior work, often viewed as training in the first few years of a lawyer’s career, carried out by AI, non-legal professionals, or outsourced.
+The is an opportunity for lawyers in future to accelerate their careers by having more junior work, often viewed as training in the first few years of a lawyer’s career, carried out by AI, non-legal professionals, or outsourced.
 Thereby, freeing up time for junior lawyers to focus on work more typically left to senior lawyers such as: the application of the law, providing better practical advice, developing client relationships and business, understanding the client’s business, and spending more time focused on where they can best utilize their skills.

 What skills are required to be successful as a lawyer in the future?